Sangamon County

 Backup generators use diesel fuel with modern emission controls.
 All testing, maintenance, and operational run times comply with EPA standards and limits.

-Generators are used infrequently - generally only used for required maintenance testing and in rare emergency backup situations.
-All emissions are regulated under EPA standards and state of Illinois air quality regulations.
+Generators are used infrequently—primarily for maintenance testing and in rare emergency situations—and all emissions are regulated under EPA and Illinois air quality standards.

 Are there health risks associated with data centers?

 No. Data centers are clean facilities that do not generate industrial air pollution.
-The only emissions come from backup generators, which:
+The only emissions come from backup generators, which operate infrequently and comply with all regulatory standards.
+These systems are comparable to those used by hospitals and other critical infrastructure.

-Will CyrusOne and County staff hold a large public hearing for public questions and answers?
+Will CyrusOne and county staff hold public hearings or opportunities for community input?

 Could this lead to a cluster of future data centers or tech facilities in the area?

-Questions about future development in Sangamon County are best directed to Sangamon County officials, who maintain full authority over land use decisions and can speak to broader planning considerations.
+Questions about future development in Sangamon County are best directed to county officials, who maintain full authority over land use decisions and long-term planning.

 Media & Additional FAQs